 Pfizer is collaborating with German company BioNTech to develop a COVID-19 vaccine in a timely manner.
 This vaccine, like those being developed by Moderna, Oxford University/AstraZeneca, Novavax, and Sinovac, is another promising candidate COVID-19 vaccine in the race against the pandemic.

-The Pfizer/BioNTech vaccine is late to the race — clinical trials on the vaccine started in July, when both Moderna and Oxford/AstraZeneca were in Phase 3 trials.
-However, the company’s CEO, Albert Bourla, believes the vaccine will receive FDA approval by Fall 2020.
+Though the Pfizer/BioNTech vaccine was a latecomer to the COVID-19 vaccine race, development of this vaccine progressed at a breakneck speed, surpassing that of the vaccines in Operation Warp Speed.
+Clinical trials on the Pfizer/BioNTech vaccine started in July, when both Moderna and Oxford/AstraZeneca were in Phase 3 trials.
+However, the company’s CEO, Albert Bourla, was adamant that the vaccine would receive FDA approval by the end of 2020 — which it did on December 11, 2020.

 The Pfizer/BioNTech Vaccine Is an mRNA Vaccine

 Like the Moderna vaccine, the Pfizer/BioNTech vaccine uses messenger RNA or mRNA.
 It is an mRNA-based vaccine.

 As we have explained in our previous post about Moderna’s mRNA-1273 vaccine, mRNA vaccines are developed by the most cutting-edge of technologies. mRNA vaccines contain small segments of mRNA developed for use as a vaccine to help the body establish immunity to a pathogen (such as the novel coronavirus, SARS-CoV-2). mRNA vaccines are a type of nucleic acid vaccine — a vaccine which uses nucleic acids such as mRNA or even DNA to elicit an immune response.